Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 Leaked memory still counts as a portion of an app’s total memory, even though the objects causing the leaks are no longer needed or useful.

 #### Value Types
-When you create a new instance of a value type, the right amount of memory is set aside for it.
-Whenever you do anything with it — pass it to a function, store it as a property, etc — Swift creates a copy of the instance.
+When you create a new instance of a *value type*, the right amount of memory is set aside for it.
+Whenever you do anything with it, Swift creates a copy of it.

 When that instance no longer exists, Swift automatically reclaims its allocated memory.

 In Swift, you do not need to anything to manage memory used by value types.

 #### Reference Types
-But passing around an instance of a reference type (class, closure) or storing it as a property does not copy it — it creates an additional reference to the same instance of that reference type.
+But passing around an instance of a *reference type* (class, closure) or storing it as a property does not copy it — it creates an additional reference to the same instance.

 In other words, you are creating an additional reference to the same memory location on the heap.